oscarpolanco/node_react_fullstack/sections_text/README.md

 - Now restart your server and do the billing process from the client.

-- On the browser console in the network section; you should see the `stripe` request with the `user model` on it response.
+- On the browser console in the network section; you should see the `stripe` request with the `user model` on its response.

 #### Notes